-If you have an Icecast server, you can put a link to the Icecast status page at port 8000 on your station's homepage, to provide an overview of available streams.
+If you have an Icecast server, you can put a link to the Icecast status page (by default at port 8000) on your station's homepage, to provide an overview of available streams.
 See the chapter Interface customization for tips on theming the Icecast status page.
 You can also use Now Playing widgets (see the chapter Exporting the schedule) or HTML5 stream players (see the chapter Stream player for your website) to help grow your audience.

-You can also uncomment the <directory> section in the /etc/icecast2/icecast.xml file to have your new station automatically listed on the Icecast directory website http://dir.xiph.org which could help you pick up more listeners.
+On an Icecast server, you can uncomment the <directory> section in the /etc/icecast2/icecast2.xml file to have your station automatically listed on the Icecast directory website http://dir.xiph.org which could help you pick up more listeners.